Case Blue: Luftwaffe oil offensive

 In the first week of October 1942, Hitler came to recognize that the capture of the Caucasus oil fields was unlikely before winter, which forced the Germans to take up defensive positions.
-Unable to capture them, he was determined to deny them to the enemy and ordered the Oberkommando der Luftwaffe (OKL) to inflict as much damage as possible.
+Unable to capture them, he was determined to deny them to the enemy and ordered the (OKL) to inflict as much damage as possible.

 On 8 October, Hitler called for the air offensive to be carried out no later than 14 October, as he required air assets for a major effort at Stalingrad.
 As a result, on 10 October 1942, Fliegerkorps IV of Luftflotte 4 (4th Air Corps of Fourth Air Fleet) was ordered to send every available bomber against the oilfields at Grozny.
 Fourth Air Fleet was in poor shape by this time – Richthofen had begun Case Blue with 323 serviceable bombers out of a total of 480.
 He was now down to 232, of which only 129 were combat ready.
 Nevertheless, the force could still deliver damaging blows.
 Attacks on the refineries reminded Richthofen of the attacks on Sevastopol several months earlier.
 Thick black smoke rose from the refineries to a height of 5500 m.
 On 12 October, further raids caused even more destruction.
 It had been a strategic mistake not to have made greater efforts to hit the oil refineries at Grozny and Baku sooner, as their destruction would have been a greater blow to the Soviets than the loss of Stalingrad, where most of the air fleet was deployed.
 On 19 November, the Soviet counter-offensive at Stalingrad compelled Richthofen to once more withdraw his units north to the Volga and bring an end to the aerial offensive.

 Much damage was done at Grozny, but the remaining oilfields were beyond the logistical reach of the German Army as well as of the fighter aircraft of the Luftwaffe.
 Grozny was within range of German bombers from 4th Air Corps, based near the Terek River.
 But Grozny and the captured oilfields at Maikop produced only ten per cent of Soviet oil.
 The main fields at Baku were out of German fighter range.
 German bombers could have reached them, but it meant flying the most direct, thus most predictable route without protection.
 In August it might have been possible to carry out these operations owing to the weakness of Soviet air power in the region, but by October it had been considerably strengthened.